 If you’ve got a little more money to spend, the next best option is the Core i9-10900 for $375 or the F-SKU for $350.
 Again, both options are considerably better value than anything you’ll get from AMD right now and worlds better than Intel’s newer 11th-gen Core i9 series.
 So in short, the best gaming CPUs right now are the Core i7-10700 or Core i9-10900 with their respective F-SKU variants.

 Best Extreme Desktop CPU

-The Threadripper 3990X is a beast, it’s completely unchallenged and has redefined the HEDT space.
-Sure, it's bloody expensive, but if you seek the maximum productivity performance, price isn’t going to be your number one concern.
+The Threadripper 3990X remains a beast over a year after its introduction.
+It’s still unchallenged in the HEDT space, and sure, it's bloody expensive.
+But if you seek max productivity performance, price isn’t going to be your number one concern.
 For the right kind of user that is actually going to utilize all the potential offered by the 3990X, this CPU brings a significant jump in performance.
 It’s not just a little bit faster than the next best thing, it’s a lot faster.

 Best Value for Productivity